Codes Dictionary

 pwbol (+) bonds and loans

-pwequ (+) equities, fund shares and offshore wealth
+pwequ (+) equities, fund shares, and offshore wealth

 pweqi (+) equities